Composable Verification in the Circuit-Model via Magic-Blindness: Verification via Magic-Blindness

-In order to do so, we need to design the traps that will be used in test rounds to verify a quantum computation initially expressed in the Clifford $+$ MSI model.
-We proceed by doing so in Section \ref{subsection:framework single qubit}, before introducing the protocol in Section \ref{subsection:verification:protocol}, prove its composable security in implementing Resource \ref{resource:verification} with a negligible construction error.
-Finally, we show that the trap design can be generalized into a generic framework for composable verification in the circuit-model in Section \ref{subsection:framework generalized}.
+\paragraph{Organization of the section.} In order to do so, we will first define in~\ref{subsection:framework single qubit} preliminary notions to explain the Protocol.
+Using the fact that Server deviations are reduced to Pauli deviations (Section~\ref{subsection:blind:Pauli dev}), we identify those that actually harm the computation, and introduce a construction to detect them: it is based on the concept of \emph{traps}.
+Second, in Section~\ref{subsection:verification:protocol} we introduce a trap-based verification protocol for Clifford+MSI computations, prove its composable security in implementing Resource~\ref{resource:verification} with a negligible construction error even with circuit-level noise with strength bounded by \(p_{err}\).
+Finally, we show that the trap design can be generalized into a generic framework for composable verification in the circuit-model in Section~\ref{subsection:framework generalized}.

-\subsection{Designing Traps}
+\subsection{Designing traps}

-In this section, we design \emph{traps}—classically simulable computations yielding deterministic measurement outcomes—for the class $\class$ of indistingushable computations under MB-DQC with Clifford structure $\C_1, ..., \C_{t+1}$.
-More precisely, we define traps that are relevant for the Clifford + MSI model, and analyze their ability to detect Server deviations.
-To do so, we use the result of the Reduction to Pauli Deviation Lemma \ref{lemma:mblind:Pauli deviations}, stating that for any computation delegated using MB-DQC, any malicious Server behavior is reduced to a convex combination of Pauli deviations.
-Hence, it is sufficient to define traps that detect Pauli deviations, as we do in this section.
+In this section, we first classify Pauli deviations for a computation in the Clifford+MSI model.
+Then we design \emph{traps}—classically simulable computations yielding deterministic measurement outcomes—to detect them.
+Since they will be delegated blindly, traps must be designed for the class $\class$ of indistinguishable computations under MB-DQC with Clifford structure $\C_1, ..., \C_{t+1}$.